-- 1) The bus interior is excessively dirty causing clothing to be soiled. - 2) Mold or mildew is present causing clothing to be soiled. - 3) Fire extinguisher rating is less than 2 $\frac{1}{2}$ pound minimum (2002 and newer must have 5 lb. minimum and 10BC rating). - 4) No fire extinguisher found on bus. - 5) Fire extinguisher pressure gauge indicates re-charge. - 6) Fire extinguisher tamper proof seal material broken. - 7) Safety equipment storage box warning buzzer and/or ignition interlock disconnected or malfunctioning. - 8) Fire extinguisher is not accessible to driver or not secured in mounting bracket/box. - 9) First aid kit (or the entire contents of it) is missing or unusable. - 10) Body fluid clean up kit (or the entire contents of it) is missing or unusable. - 11) Emergency roadside reflectors are missing (2000 or newer). . . - 12) If the starter will engage in any gear other than park or neutral. - 13) Transmission shifter will not shift into all available gear positions. - 14) Transmission shift indicator indicates wrong gear. - 15) Transmission shift detent is non-functional, or if ball or knob (handle) is missing from end of shifter lever. - 16) Ignition switch operates without a key. - 17) Bus is equipped with a push button or a device other than key type switch. - 18) Ignition switch doesn't function properly in start, run, off or accessory position. - 19) Ignition switch is intermittent in any position. - 20) Accelerator pedal and assembly are not mounted securely. - 21) Accelerator control design and mounting are not of OEM design. - 22) Accelerator control and linkage sticks or doesn't operate freely. - 23) Accelerator pedal is built-up with extender block or not of OEM design. - 24) Shutdown or operation is difficult. - 25) Bus was originally equipped with ignition switch type controlled shutdown and has been retrofitted with manual type shutdown. - 26) Oil or temperature warning system is not functioning or is unreadable. - 27) Speedometer doesn't work or is confirmed to be inaccurate. - 28) Speedometer is unreadable or damaged. - 29) Air pressure gauge is inaccurate, unreadable or not working. - 30) Horn fails to sound. - 31) Horn cannot be heard at a distance of 200 feet.
+- 281) Fire extinguisher rating is less than 2 $\frac{1}{2}$ pound minimum (2002 and newer must have 5 lb. minimum and 10BC rating). - 282) No fire extinguisher found on bus. - 283) Fire extinguisher pressure gauge indicates re-charge. - 284) Fire extinguisher tamper proof seal material cannot be broken. - 285) Safety equipment storage box warning buzzer and/or ignition interlock disconnected or malfunctioning. - 286) Fire extinguisher is not accessible to driver or not secured in mounting bracket/box. - 287) Entire contents of first aid kit are missing or unusable. - 288) Entire contents of body fluid clean up kit are missing or unusable. - 289) Emergency roadside reflectors are missing. - 290) If the starter will engage in any gear other than park or neutral. - 291) Transmission shifter will not shift into all available gear positions. - 292) Transmission shift indicator indicates wrong gear. - 293) Transmission shift detent is non-functional, or if ball or knob (handle) is missing from end of shifter lever. - 294) Ignition switch operates without a key. - 295) Bus is equipped with a push button or a device other than key type switch. - 296) Engine will not crank/start. - 297) Ignition switch doesn't function properly in start, run, off or accessory position. - 298) Ignition switch is intermittent in any position. - 299) Accelerator pedal and assembly are not mounted securely. - 300) Accelerator control design and mounting are not of OEM design. - 301) Accelerator control and linkage sticks or doesn't operate freely. - 302) Accelerator pedal is built-up with extender block or not of OEM design. - 303) Engine shutdown malfunction causes engine not to start. - 304) Shutdown or operation is difficult.